-Lisanne McNew is the Vice President of SAFE where she is responsible for overseeing internal operations, business development, maximizing the company’s operating performance, and helping to achieve its financial goals.
+Lisanne McNew is the President & CEO of SAFE where she is responsible for overseeing internal operations, business development, maximizing the company’s operating performance, and helping to achieve its financial goals.
 Lisanne has over 15 years’ experience of owning and operating organizations, to include working with the DoD and government contractors.
-She is an adjunct instructor for the University of Colorado Colorado Springs, and serves on the board for the National Association of Workforce Boards, the Treasurer on the Executive Committee for the Colorado Workforce Development Council, Past Chair for the Pikes Peak Workforce Development Board, Chairman for Junior Achievement of Southern Colorado, on the Executive Board of Directors for the Better Business Bureau of Southern Colorado, and on the Board of Directors for the Military Affairs Council, among several others.
+She is an adjunct instructor for the University of Colorado Colorado Springs, and serves as the Chair for the National Association of Workforce Boards, the Chair on the Executive Committee for the Colorado Workforce Development Council, Vice Chair of the Military Affairs Council, Past Chair for the Pikes Peak Workforce Development Board, Past Chairman for Junior Achievement of Southern Colorado, on the Executive Board of Directors for the Better Business Bureau of Southern Colorado, among several others.
 Lisanne received her BS from the University of Northern Colorado and her MA in Leadership, Research, and Development from the University of Colorado Colorado Springs.
 She is a Native of Colorado.

 Ms. Sarah Galyon Dorman joined the SAFE team in August 2011.
 She currently is PI for 4 government research and development programs totaling over $3 million.
 Her programs focus on aircraft structural certification of an additive manufacturing process, environmental effects on cracking of modern and legacy aluminum alloys, inhibitor effect on complex environmental cracking, and engineering student development.
 Prior to joining SAFE, Sarah worked at the Oak Ridge National Laboratory studying ignition reliability, on additive manufacturing for Department of Energy related applications, and at Valdez International completing root cause failure analysis, mixed mode crack growth and environmentally assisted cracking research.
 Sarah received a Bachelor of Science degree from Virginia Tech in Materials Science and Engineering, followed by a Master of Science from the University of Virginia.
 Her graduate research focused on the effects of corrosion prevention compounds on corrosion fatigue damage.
 Her areas of expertise include mechanical testing, additive materials, environmentally assisted mechanical damage including corrosion fatigue and stress corrosion cracking, material test development, corrosion and physically metallurgy with a focus in light alloys.

 Justin Rausch is a Mechanical Engineer for SAFE Inc. in Monument, Colorado, where he performs research addressing issues affecting aircraft sustainment.
 Justin’s responsibilities at SAFE include, aircraft teardown execution and planning, performing damage tolerance analysis in support of aircraft teardown, sustainment and design, root-cause failure analysis, design and execution of mechanical testing with an emphasis on fatigue and fracture, and test instrumentation and data acquisition.
 Justin brings over 15 years of aging aircraft research experience to SAFE Inc. and holds a Bachelor’s of Science in Mechanical Engineering from Wright State University, Dayton Ohio.